njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

 Please note down the AMISIM installation location you will need to for the yaml file.
 From this point on we will refer to this as `{AMISIM_ROOT}`.

-All required python modules are installed with the `requirements.txt` file for the AMI Simulation wrapper (section \ref{sec:ami_sim_wrapper}).
+All required python modules are installed with the `setup.cfg` file for the AMI Simulation wrapper (section \ref{sec:ami_sim_wrapper}).
 However one of the modules (webbpsf) requires some additional files to be downloaded and link to via an environmental variable.